Venecian Carnival Tour

 - Open on Fri

-The history of the Venice Carnival dates back to medieval times.
-This walking tour explores the medieval origins of this renowned festival.
+The history of the Venice Carnival goes beyond the colorful masks.
+Join this walking tour to learn about the medieval origins of this iconic festival.

 Description

 By the 18th century, the Venice Carnival reached its peak.
-We will visit an atelier of masks and Carnival costumes to learn about the history and the nobility who concealed their identities during the festival.
-Notable figures, including the libertine Giacomo Casanova, played a significant role in the Carnival’s allure.
+The tour includes a visit to an atelier of masks and Carnival costumes to learn about the history and the aristocrats who masked their identities to enjoy the festivities.
+Notably, Giacomo Casanova, known for his numerous love affairs, epitomized this hedonistic spirit of the carnival.

-The tour concludes with anecdotes about Casanova and other notable characters in the historic center of Venice.
+After sharing anecdotes and secrets about Casanova and other historical figures, the tour concludes in the historic center of Venice.

 Tasting

-For those participating during the Venice Carnival, a tasting of a typical sweet treat, known as cicchetti, will be included.
+If attending during the Venice Carnival, a tasting of a typical sweet treat known as cicchetti will be included.

 Prices